Home » Posts » Fresh Milled Flour Hamburger Buns

 This post contains affiliate links.
 Please read our disclosure policy.

 Give your sandwiches and burgers that special homemade touch!
-Soft, fluffy, and perfectly chewy, these whole grain buns are a great wholesome addition to a meal.
+Soft, fluffy, and perfectly chewy, these fresh milled flour hamburger buns are a great wholesome addition to a meal.

 Whole grain buns on a cooling rack.